-As the world’s most watched royal, it takes a superhuman amount of dignity and grace to live under intense social pressure, but Catherine, Duchess of Cambridge – also referred to casually as Kate Middleton – has exceeded every challenge.
+As one of the world’s most watched royals, it takes a superhuman amount of dignity and grace to live under intense social pressure, but Catherine, Duchess of Cambridge – also referred to casually as Kate Middleton – has exceeded every challenge.
 As the wife of Prince William, Duke of Cambridge, who is second in line to the throne, Middleton has a fair shot at becoming Queen Consort.
-Today, on her 36th birthday, we’re taking a look back at the life and style of Britain’s favorite royal.
+Today, on her 38th birthday, we’re taking a look back at the life and style of Britain’s favorite royal.

 In her early days, Middleton could hardly imagine her future as a queen.
 Born to Michael and Carole Middleton in Berkshire, England, she spent the first few years of her life in Amman, Jordan, where her father worked for British Airways.
 Although her father was a former flight dispatcher and flight attendant, and her mother was the founder of a multi-million dollar party supplies company called Party Pieces, the family has long ties to British aristocracy.

 After the success of Party Pieces, Middleton bounced to various boarding schools before landing at the University of St Andrews in Fife, Scotland in 2001.
 As fate would have it, she moved into St. Salvator’s Hall, where she met Prince William, who also lived in the same dormitory.
 Although they shared the same classes and often took breakfast together, the pair did not become romantically interested in one another until the following year.

 For two years, the couple wisely kept their relationship private, but the paparazzi eventually sniffed out the situation when Middleton attended a royal family ski vacation in 2004.
 From that moment forward, she was hounded and harassed by the press, and eventually both Prince William and Middleton’s lawyer were forced to threaten legal action to abate the intense paparazzi attention.